 Founded in 1303 by Pope Boniface VIII, Sapienza University is one of Rome’s most prized academic institutions.
 Being a university filled with traditions, but also up to date with modern technologies, Sapienza is a wonderful astronomy university to study at.
 The master’s degrees available at the university includes ones for particle physics, and space and astronautical engineering.
 Meanwhile, there is a joint research program PhD covering areas such as galactic and extragalactic astrophysics, gravitation and cosmology, and solar and stellar physics.
 It is a collaboration between the University of Rome (La Sapienza) and the University of Rome Tor Vergata, with assistance from the National Institute of Astrophysics (INAF).
 At the end of the PhD program, students receive a joint degree of the two universities.

 If you want to study the great mysteries of the sky, you now know some of the amazing institutions from which to choose.
 If you do study astronomy, be sure you are prepared in physics, mathematics, and chemistry.
 Also, students have to be able to adapt to modern and performant technologies.
-From using a microscope for your research, tracking the progress of your studies, to using research paper writing help from sites such as Edubirdie, it’s your duty as a student to have the best results with all the means at your disposal.
+From using a microscope for your research to tracking the progress of your studies, it’s your duty as a student to have the best results with all the means at your disposal.

 While not an easy subject to learn, astronomy is a totally worthwhile pursuit for those passionate about the subject.
 Furthermore, these top universities are wondrous places of learning, and have their own observatories and some even their own particle accelerators!
 The opportunities you have nowadays work in your favor.
 Your duty as a student of the exact is to keep up to date with information and keep the community of like-minded people around you connected.
 Doing so, you will be more than just a student.
 You will become part of a guild.
 Part of a group that is searching for the mysteries of the universe.